 After you spend all day studying or in class, give yourself a break.
 Even if you only have a few minutes of downtime before you have to fall asleep, take advantage of that time.

-Watch your favourite show or talk to a friend or family member.
+Watch your favorite show or talk to a friend or family member.
 Give yourself time to decompress and relax before the next day.
 If you know you have a lot of stuff to do tomorrow, write them all down now so that you can wake up and get straight to work.

 Set up your virtual office